Deus Ex Magicka

 “I didn’t take it!”
 I screamed back at him.
 “I swear!”

 “Liar!”
 He shot me again, and I felt the bullet slice open my jeans.
-A line of pain hit me in my leg where the bullet had grazed me.
-His aim was getting better.
+I felt a line of pain where the bullet had grazed me—his aim was getting better.

 “I don’t have it, Ham.
 Really, I don’t.”